Beyond External Monitors: Enhancing Transparency of Large Language Models for Easier Monitoring

 where $h^{(l)}_t$ denotes intermediate representations of token position $t$ in $l$-th layer and $\vh^{(l)} \in \sR^{T \times d}$ is the matrix of the representations for all tokens in $l$-th layer; $f_{\theta}(x_{t}\mid \vx_{\le t-1})$ denotes the probability of token $x_{t}$ given the previous tokens $\vx_{\le t-1}$ and $\boldsymbol{\pi}_{\theta}(\vx)$ is the output sequence of probabilities.

-\textbf{Disentanglement of representations between concepts.} In this part, we aim to maximize the similarities of examples from the same concept (\eg, two QA examples from ``bias'' related data, called positive pair) and minimize the similarities of examples from the different concepts (\eg, one QA example from ``bias'' and the other from ``honesty'' related data, called negative pair) in representation space of LLMs.
-We utilize a Disentangle Set $\{\mathcal{D}_j\}_{j=1}^{C}$ consisting of subsets $\mathcal{D}_j =\{ \vx^{i}_j\}_{i=1}^{n_j}$ from $C$ different concepts, where $n_j$ is the number of samples from concept $j$, and total number of data $n$ can be calculated by $n=\sum_{j=1}^{C} n_j$.
+\textbf{Disentanglement of representations between different behaviors.} In this part, we aim to maximize the similarities of similar behaviors (\eg, two QA examples from ``bias'' related data, called positive pair) and minimize the similarities of different behaviors (\eg, one QA example from ``bias'' and the other from ``honesty'' related data, called negative pair) in the representation space of LLMs.
+We utilize a Disentangle Set $\{\mathcal{D}_j\}_{j=1}^{C}$ consisting of subsets $\mathcal{D}_j =\{ \vx^{i}_j\}_{i=1}^{n_j}$ from $C$ different kind of behaviors, where $n_j$ is the number of samples from the set of behavior $j$, and total number of data $n$ can be calculated by $n=\sum_{j=1}^{C} n_j$.

-Concretely, \methodFamilyName{} samples $B$ concepts $\{c_k\}_{k=1}^B$ and then construct positive pairs $\{\vx^{i_1}_{c_k}, \vx^{i_2}_{c_k}\}_{k=1}^{B}$ by sampling two examples from each concept.
-We use the disentangle loss $L_d$, a classical InfoNCE loss\footnote{Please see Appendix \ref{loss_discussion} for more discussions.}, to disentangle the representations from different concepts
+Concretely, \methodFamilyName{} samples $B$ kinds of behaviors $\{c_k\}_{k=1}^B$ and then constructs positive pairs $\{\vx^{i_1}_{c_k}, \vx^{i_2}_{c_k}\}_{k=1}^{B}$ (where $B$ serves as the batch size) by sampling two examples from the set of each behavior.
+Note that we use behavior-subscripts (\eg, $\vx^{i}_{c_k}$) specifically for samples from the Disentangle Set.
+We then utilize the disentangle loss $L_d$, a classical InfoNCE loss\footnotemark[2], to disentangle the representations of different behaviors:

 where $\vz^{i}_{c}$ denotes the normalized representations of input $\vx^{i}_{c}$ from $l$-th layer and token position $t$, calculated by $\vh^{(l)}_t ~ / ~\lVert \vh^{(l)}_t\rVert$ and $\sigma$ adjusts the degree of disentanglement.